compiler-dept/speck/README.md

     test: $(SPECK) $(SUITES)
         @$(SPECK)

-To compile and execute your test suite you can now use a simple `make test` command.

 `speck.mk` also provides you with some variables you can set in your `Makefile` to control what is compiled and linked into your test suites: